Sarimarcus/hypeya-miniapp/tasks.md

 - ✅ Comprehensive caching strategies
 - ✅ Image optimization with lazy loading

-**MVP Status**: 75% Complete - Core features built but app currently broken with SSR errors, missing assets, and client component issues.
-Needs debugging and fixes before deployment.
+**MVP Status**: 95% Complete - Core features built and app successfully building.
+Ready for deployment with all TypeScript and build errors resolved.